Beverley Shore Bennett: Biography

+Shore Bennett and Martin Roestenburg designed the windows in the Wellington Hospital Nurses' Memorial Chapel, which opened in 1965.

 In 1969, she was asked to design the portable font for the Wellington Cathedral of St Paul by the dean, Walter Hurst, which then led to her being invited to design the Holm Memorial window for the cathedral.
 She later designed the cathedral's dossal hangings, which took her three years to make, and windows for the Lady Chapel and ambulatory.
 She also designed and fabricated church vestments.

-In 1972, she was appointed a Fellow of the British Society of Master Glass Painters, becoming the first New Zealander to be appointed to this society.
+In 1972, she was appointed a Fellow of the British Society of Master Glass Painters, becoming the first New Zealander to be accorded that honour.
 In the 1980 Queen's Birthday Honours, she was made a Member of the Order of the British Empire, for services to art.

 It is estimated that over the course of her career, Shore Bennett designed between three and four hundred windows in churches, chapels and cathedrals around New Zealand.
 In 1974, she wrote the book, A Key to Embroidery, which has had two editions.